w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 ---
-id: learn-guides-treasury
-title: Polkadot-JS Guides about the Treasury
-sidebar_label: Treasury Guides
+title: Treasury Guides for Polkadot-JS
-description: Polkadot-JS Guides about the Polkadot Treasury.
-keywords: [opengov, polkadot opengov, referenda, treasury, tipps, polkadot-js]
-slug: ../learn-guides-treasury
+description: Learn how to create treasury proposals, submit referenda, and manage funds using Polkadot-JS.
 ---

 <!-- MessageBox -->